bryonbaker/spotlight-for-chrome/README.md

 ## Known Limitations

-- **`chrome://` pages** — Chrome prohibits any extension from running on its own internal pages.
+- **`chrome://` pages** - Chrome prohibits any extension from running on its own internal pages.
 The spotlight cannot be used on the new tab page, settings, or `chrome://extensions/` itself.
-- **Spotlight size via scroll** — `Ctrl+scroll` to resize only works when the cursor is over the page, not over browser UI elements like the address bar.
+- **Spotlight size via scroll** - `Ctrl+scroll` to resize only works when the cursor is over the page, not over browser UI elements like the address bar.
-- **Google Meet / video call overlays** — Some video conferencing tools render their UI in ways that may partially obscure the spotlight overlay.
+- **Google Meet / video call overlays** - Some video conferencing tools render their UI in ways that may partially obscure the spotlight overlay.
 The spotlight still works but may not cover call controls.
+- **Microsoft Teams** - I have experienced issues using this tool when presenting using the web version of Microsoft Teams.
+The spotlight control does not activate properly and once it does you need to refresh the page after turning it off.
+I do not recommend usig this with an MS Teams presentation.

 ---